header image that says Baseball Fever - Baseball is for women too

 Atlanta Braves

-The Atlanta Braves team is one of the oldest teams in baseball, first being established in 1871 as the Boston Red Stockings.
+The Atlanta Braves is one of the oldest teams in baseball, first being established in 1871 as the Boston Red Stockings.
 The team has always been a part of the National League but it has called three cities home over its long history and it has had eight name changes since its beginnings over 135 years ago. [read more...]

 Baltimore Orioles